 BA

-Business Management with an optional concentration in Marketing
+Business Management with Marketing

 (4 Years)